christophlehmann/imageoptimizer/README.md

 ## Debugging

-* Check the backend report module.
-When the binaries are not found try to adapt their bin path in the Extension Manager.
+* Commands are tested in Extension Manager
-* Activate the debugging option in the Extension Manager.
-Full commands are then logged to the log module.
+* Logging API: See file/database log

 ## Need Help?